statechannels/go-nitro/readme.md

   http://localhost:4005/api/v1
 ```

-but see https://github.com/statechannels/nitro-gui for an RPC client to do so programmatically.
+but see the [Go rpc client](./rpc/client.go) or the [Typescript rpc client](https://github.com/statechannels/nitro-gui) for an RPC client to do so programmatically.

 ### As a Library

-Go-nitro is also work-in-progress library code with an evolving API.
+Go-nitro can also be consumed as library code.

 Our [integration tests](./node_test/readme.md) give the best idea of how to use the API.
 Another useful resource is [the godoc](https://pkg.go.dev/github.com/statechannels/go-nitro@v0.0.0-20221013015616-00c5614be2d2/client#Client) description of the `go-nitro.Node` API (please check for the latest version).